Ean244/ReRedox/README.md

   * Some board manufacturers do not accept irregular shapes (for me it was JLCPB)
 * Adding support stands for a 6 degree tilt

-A sandwich transparent acrylic casing was designed for ReRedox.
+A sandwich transparent acrylic casing was designed for Terminal v1.